DanielTrosten/DTKC/README.md

 # DTKC
-Code for the DTKC-model proposed in "Deep Image Clustering with Tensor Kernels and Unsupervised Companion Objectives"
+Impplementation of the DTKC-model from "Deep Image Clustering with Tensor Kernels and Unsupervised Companion Objectives"

 ## Dependencies
 ```